Five Questions about Checking for Colon Cancer

 Having these symptoms does not mean that you definitely have cancer.
 Many of these symptoms can be caused by other problems.
 You may need tests to know for sure what is causing your symptoms.

 Should I be screened for colorectal cancer?

 Most adults aged 50 through 75 years who are at average risk should be screened for colorectal cancer.
 Adults at very high risk for colorectal cancer should begin screening earlier than age 50.
-Several effective screening tests are available including the cards that test for blood in the stool (a "fecal occult blood test" or FOBT and ¿fecal immunochemical test¿ or FIT), sigmoidoscopy, and colonoscopy.
+Several effective screening tests are available including the cards that test for blood in the stool ("fecal immunochemical test" or FIT), sigmoidoscopy, and colonoscopy.
 Ask your doctor when you should start screening and which test is right for you.
 People between the ages of 76-85 should talk to their doctor to see if screening is still needed.
 People over 85 do not need to continue screening.